open-sauced/docs/docs/chrome-extension/using-the-chrome-extension.md

 Here are some of the features that make the OpenSauced GitHub Profile Connector so useful:

-### Leverage AI generate pull request descriptions
+### Leverage AI to generate pull request descriptions

 This will help you to create a PR based on the configuration you have in the extension, it will enable you to create the summary based on either **Commit Messages** or **The diff between the files** or **both**, you can even set the length and the tone of the message using the same settings.

-_note: This feature is not available on private repositories._
+_Note: This feature is not available on private repositories._

 ![generate pr description](../../static/gif/pr-description.gif)